Duke Clinical Informatics Fellowship

 This program is designed for training U.S. Board Certified physicians.
 It is an intensive two-year program designed for physicians who are seeking in-depth expertise in clinical informatics and leadership experience.
 Prior to enrolling into the Clinical Informatics Fellowship (CIF) program, students will have completed training in a primary specialty and will be board-eligible or certified.

 The CIF program will meet the educational criteria required for physicians necessary for Board Certification in Clinical Informatics through the American Board of Preventive Medicine.
-Beginning in Summer 2017, all applicants for certification in Clinical Informatics must successfully complete a minimum of 24 months in an ACGME-accredited Clinical Informatics fellowship program.

 The primary goal of the CIF is to produce outstanding clinical informaticians who will become future leaders in their institutions and in the field of clinical informatics.
 An academically rigorous and rich educational environment is founded on Duke’s world renowned faculty, cutting edge informatics research, and significant investments in health information technology.
 Fellows will acquire knowledge about the state of the art evidence-based informatics and apply skills to solve challenging clinical problems in a patient and population centric way.